The Ugab Terrace Lodge stands about 14km south of the main Khorixas–Outjo road.

 Ugab Terrace Lodge: Our full report

-The main area at Ugab Terrace is a large, thatched room, with a high ceiling and large windows at one end.
-From reception you continue through to a large, open plan dining room and lounge, where meals are served.
-There is a large patio on two sides of the main area with tables and chairs, as well as large umbrellas to provide some shelter from the sun – the views from here are really spectacular!
+The main area at Ugab Terrace is a large, thatched room with a high ceiling, and large windows at one end.
+The dining room and lounge are open plan, and there are additional chairs and tables on the patio that’s wrapped around two sides of the building.
+Umbrellas on the patio provide some shelter from the sun – and the views from here are spectacular!

-The swimming pool is a real highlight, with 3 pools (2 baby pools and one larger pool) all laid out in a chain, and built into the natural stone surrounding, with stunning views.
-There is real grass, sun loungers and an outside shower here for pool users.
+The swimming pool is a real highlight at Ugab Terrace, built into the natural stone surrounding, with stunning views.
+There are actually two baby pools and one larger pool, all laid out in a chain and surrounded by grass, with sunloungers and an outside shower for pool users.

-Activities from Ugab Terrace focus around hiking, with nature drives also on offer.
-From the lodge you can hike alone or with a guide, if you choose to go alone they will equip you with a map and a radio, if you’d like picking up at the end of the walk, rather than walking back.
+Activities from Ugab Terrace focus around hiking, either alone or with a guide, and nature drives.
+The land is quite bare, rocky and exposed –so hiking is best in the early morning or late afternoon, to avoid the heat of the sun.
+If you choose to hike alone they will equip you with a map and a radio, and can arrange to pick you up at the end of the walk, to save you walking back.
 Nature drives usually visit Vingerklip.
-There is also a platform here for stargazing at night, and with a guide you can take in the planets and stars around you using the lodge’s telescope.
+There is also a stargazing platform here, with a guide to help you explore the heavens using the lodge’s telescope.

-Our viewUgab Terrace Lodge has a fantastic setting, on the top of a ridge with stunning views.
-The staff are very friendly, and the rooms are comfortable and homely.
-Ugab Terrace will work well as a stop-over, or for a short stay, but is a little too far east to visit the main Damaraland attractions.
+Our viewUgab Terrace Lodge has a fantastic setting, on the top of a ridge with superb views.
+The staff are very friendly, and the bungalows are comfortable and homely.
+Ugab Terrace would work well as a stopover, but is a little too far east to visit the main attractions of Damaraland.

-Ideal length of stay: We’d currently recommend Ugab Terrace as a stop-over only.
+Ideal length of stay: We recommend Ugab Terrace as a one-night stopover.

-Directions: Ugab Terrace Lodge stands just west of a gravel road, some 14km south of the main (Tarred) Khorixas-Outjo road.
-Once on the tar, it’s about 51km west to Khorixas, and 80 east to Outjo.
-This is on the eastern side of Damaraland, and so best suited to a stopover on the way to/from there.
+Directions: Ugab Terrace Lodge stands just west of a gravel road, some 14km south of the main (tarred) Khorixas–Outjo road.
+Once on the tar, it's about 51km west to Khorixas, and 80km east to Outjo.

 Accessible by: Self-drive or Fly-and-Transfer